 Working for the government means seeing that the fundamental needs of the population are met.
-Everything from education to environmental protection, military defence to transportation or finances to the economy fall under this umbrella.
-By working for the government, although there are plenty of rules and regulations to follow, you will understand and have the capacity to make a difference in your post.
+Education, environmental protection, military defence, and transportation fall under this umbrella.
+By working for the government, you will have the capacity to make a difference in your post.

 STABILITY: They don’t call the civil service the “iron rice bowl” for nothing.
-Once you’re in, as long as you continue to excel in your role, you can expect high job security.
-The government needs to function regardless of economic conditions, so civil servants will always be necessary.
+As long as you continue to excel in your role, you can expect high job security.
+The government needs to function regardless of economic conditions.
+Thus, making civil servants will always be necessary.

-BUREAUCRACY: The stability and consistency that the government provides is also, as far as many are concerned, its downfall.
-Orders come from on high, and they must be followed.
-There’s plenty of red tape and a lack of communication between levels to frustrate you, too.
+BUREAUCRACY: The stability and consistency that the government provides is also its downfall.
+Orders come in from high, and they must be followed.
+There’s plenty of red tape.
+A lack of communication between levels that can be frustrating too.

 CONSISTENCY: Expect to be treated well as an employee.
 As the people who set the labour laws, the government is predictable and fair.
 In addition to very competitive wages, you’ll know what to expect going into work each day.

-PAPER QUALIFICATIONS: Before the divisions were open to all applicants, the competitive job openings relied heavily on paper qualifications rather than the quality of your work.
-Know that you’ll still be required to submit relevant PSLE, and “O” level, “A” level, Diploma, and University GPA results when you apply, even though there is now a greater official emphasis on meritocracy.
+PAPER QUALIFICATIONS: Previously, the competitive job openings relied heavily on paper qualifications rather than the quality of your work.
+Know that you’ll still be required to submit relevant educational results when you apply.
+Though, there is now a greater official emphasis on meritocracy.

 PROFESSIONAL DEVELOPMENT: Singapore’s civil service has numerous and easily accessible opportunities for continuous professional development.
 There is an emphasis on workforce development and lifelong learning.
 Whether you elect to pursue further training or degree courses, the additional education will be yours for the taking.